plone/volto/packages/registry/README.md

 });
 ```

-### Retrieve an utility from the utilities registry
+### Retrieve a utility from the utilities registry

 You can retrieve one specific utility using `config.getUtility`, given the `name` and `type`.